privatenumber/build-this-branch/README.md

 4. Force pushes up to remote
 5. Deletes local built branch
 6. Prints the installation command for the built branch

+### Can I install from a built branch hosted on a private repository?

+If it's being installed from a Git client that's authorized to access the private repository.

+However, if you're comfortable publishing the built assets to a public repository (given it's minified, mangled), you can use the `--remote <remote>` flag to push to a public repository.

+Use-case: When you want to test a built branch on a private repository, but GitHub CI on the consuming project doesn't have access.